GLOBAL MARKETS-Stocks climb, shaking off U.S. jobs data, thanks to China trade relief

 By Imani Moise and Marc Jones

-NEW YORK/LONDON, May 7 (Reuters) - World shares rose on Thursday after Chinese exports proved far stronger than expected, while the U.S. dollar climbed to two-week highs on its safe-haven status after another report showed millions more Americans took unemployment aid.
+NEW YORK/LONDON, May 7 (Reuters) - World shares rose on Thursday after Chinese exports proved far stronger than expected, suggesting a recovery was under way, but the dollar fell from two-week highs as another report showed millions of more Americans were unemployed.

+Gold jumped 2% as the weak U.S. economic data heightened fears over a coronovirus-induced global downturn.

 Initial U.S. jobless claims for state unemployment benefits totalled a seasonally adjusted 3.169 million for the week ended May 2, down from a revised 3.846 million in the prior week, the Labor Department's weekly jobless claims report showed.